VladimirKalachikhin/Galadriel-map/README.md

 ## Create and edit route
 Open <img src="img/route.svg" alt="Handle route" width="24px"> tab to navigational plotting feature.
-You can create and edit the route on the local device, and/or save it to server.
+You can create and edit the route on the local device, and/or save it to server to _route_ directory.
  This feature includes a base gpx route editing tool.
 You can edit any gpx route from the server in the same way as local route, and save it under the same or new name.
  Good case for use - navigational plotting by the navigator in a dry and warm booth for the steersman on the rain and wind.
  But it is only a base gpx route editor.
 Gpx &lt;metadata&gt; not supported, and point &lt;extensions&gt; (GARMIN like it) not supported too.
 Be careful to edit and save exists gpx.